oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 *   *JavaScript Binding bootstrap mechanism* - given the URL of running Engine and preferred API version, detect and load appropriate JavaScript Binding
 *   *common and useful functionality on top of JavaScript Binding* - including any workarounds or functionality desired but not supported by REST API
-*   *dynamic API error detection* - given a specific JavaScript Binding, detect errors when delegating calls to JavaScript Binding and report them to client (i.e. client attempts to use operation or entity that's not supported by given Engine version / API version combination)
+*   *dynamic API error detection* - detect errors when delegating calls to JavaScript Binding and report them to client (i.e. client attempts to use operation or entity that's not supported by given Engine version / API version combination)

 For web UI that relies on Java / GWT technology, this would imply following changes: